The 7 Best Heated Mattress Pads And Bed Heating Systems

 7. BedJet 3

-bedjet 3
+Bedjet 3

-Were price no concern, I would recommend it over traditional heated mattress pads; it really is incredibly effective in the frosty grip of winter.
+Were price no concern, I would recommend it over traditional heated mattress pads; it really is very effective in the frosty grip of winter.
 But since this review was primarily about heated pads, I thought I’d save this gem to the end.

 In the photo below, I’m demonstrating how my BedJet 3 works in my previous bedroom.
 The air flows out of the tube, which you can position where you like to target different parts of your body.
 It’s great for warming cold feet!

-bedjet 3
+BedJet 3

 It’s a joy to use, especially if you struggle with the feeling of getting into a chilly bed.
 One key point is that it also does cooling, and even lets one person heat their side while their partner cools the other.
-So in that way, it offers similar flexibility for bed partners as the Eight Sleep Pod 3 Cover.
+So in that way, there’s similar flexibility for bed partners as the Eight Sleep Pod 3 Cover.

 With an advanced remote control that makes standard heated bedding controls look like 1990s games console joysticks, this is again one for those with a bigger budget and a love of tech.
-It’s around $400-$500 for a single unit and $900 for the dual-zone version, depending on seasonal sales.

 Heated bedding buying guide